Sunday, May 17, 2009

 This blog is dotted with references to Indian burning to create their Cultural Landscape, and those stone rows I keep taking photos of are the remnants of firebreaks to control burning - among other things as well.

-And the trees, in the widowed land taken over by newcomers, were at first a great "free for the taking" resource if they were large enough, fire wood for an even longer time, and now just seem as if they are some sort of large weeds as we burn fossil fuels, wild and un-managed for the most part, protected in the Preserves.
+And the trees, in the widowed land taken over by newcomers, were at first a great "free for the taking" resource if they were large enough, fire wood for an even longer time, and now just seem as if they are some sort of large weeds as we burn fossil fuels, wild and un-managed for the most part, protected in Preserves and Wildernesses.

 I used to sit in those woods, dreaming of the Indians that must have been there.
 Your reporting is helping see how accurate that fantasy was.